mnemnk/mnemnk-app/README.md

 ## Getting Started

-Follow the instructions on the [Getting Started](https://mnemnk.com/guide/getting-started) page to complete the installation.
+Follow the instructions on the [Installing Mnemnk](https://mnemnk.com/guide/intro/installation) page to complete the installation.

 <details>
   <summary><strong>Build from the repo</strong></summary>